geomesa/geomesa.github.io/_posts/2014-04-10-geomesa-quickstart.md

 1. write custom Java code using GeoMesa to do the following:
     1.  create a custom ```FeatureType```
-    2.  prepare a GeoMesa-managed table to accept your new type
+    2.  prepare a GeoMesa-managed table backed by Accumulo to accept your new type
     3.  create a collection of new records
     4.  write these new records to the GeoMesa-managed table
     5.  query your data